extrude57/50-Influential-Artists/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. How would you describe preprocessing to someone new to CSS?
+It is a language that can make css styles encapsulated with variables and allow you to drop in parameters through mixins.
+Not to mention nesting allows you to write less while doing the same exact thing in css.
+A preprocessing language seem to be a must in Professional Web Design.
 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+My favorite concept is the use of mixins and I like how much less you write by encapsulating and refactoring styles.
+Mixins are my favorite next to less nesting.
+What gets me into trouble so far is the use of when.
+I can't figure out how to use when right.
 3. How would you explain the concept of a variable to someone new to programming?
+A variable is like naming a value.
 4. What is the purpose of using functions in code?
+To make code more redenfined and less work through the use of algorithms.
 5. What is a JSON data?
+JSON data is like xml or name pair values found in php or js with arrays.<b> There is a name that allows the data to be located and the value to that name which is the value.
+JSON files are basicly just arrays with a name value pair. </b>

 You may need to look up an answer but, you are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.